Sign up now for FREE to read our insider reviews in full Sign Up Now

 She initially rebuffed the invitation to apply as Master, so the College asked Mrs Moelwyn-Hughes ‘theoretically’ what she would have done if she took the job.
 ‘Academic ambition’ and ‘access’ were her responses – and when Marlborough agreed to wholeheartedly back her suggestions if she accepted the role, she couldn’t refuse.
 One of Mrs Moelwyn-Hughes’ greatest pleasures, she told us, is overhearing pupils talking about their lessons or discussing a topic they have been learning rather than just chatting about when’s the best time to get changed for sport.

 When she took the reins in 2018, there were 11 pupils on full bursaries.
-Since then, the number of assisted and fully subsidised places on offer has increased exponentially, and Mrs Moelwyn-Hughes has an impressive target of 100, which would see Marlborough leading the field in its commitment to providing an education to anyone who would thrive here.
-But she’s keen to stress that this kind of pupil diversity is a win-win: not only does it benefit the recipients themselves, it also has a positive knock-on effect for everybody else as well – pastorally, academically and socially.
+Since then, the number of assisted and fully subsidised places on offer has increased exponentially – there are now 44 pupils on full bursaries and 120 receiving partial ones.
+In April 2023, the school launched its 10-year Marlborough Difference Campaign to offer 100 pupils 100 per cent bursaries that cover not only fees, but – if needed – uniforms, trips and any other extras.
+The campaign has already raised a huge £27 million.
+‘The response has been extraordinary,’ says Mrs Moelwyn-Hughes, who is proud to see Marlborough leading the field in its commitment to providing an education to anyone who would thrive here.
+She tells us that this kind of pupil diversity is a win-win: not only does it benefit the recipients themselves, it also has a positive knock-on effect for everybody else as well – pastorally, academically and socially.
+It’s all about ‘how pupils treat each other and are respectful of different opinions, backgrounds, needs and cultures,’ says Mrs Moelwyn-Hughes.

-Academics are tip-top (they’ve had a pupil in the country’s top 15 highest-scoring GCSEs for the past two years), but the focus is on encouragement rather than undue pressure.
-To draw together the skills needed to make the most of opportunities in every corner of Marlborough, last year saw the opening of a shiny new Innovation Centre and the launch of ‘The Marlborough Mindset’ – a fantastic amalgamation of researched and documented strategies to understand how pupils’ minds work and ways to develop the right skills and habits for independent and effective learning.
+Academics are tip-top, but the focus is on encouragement rather than undue pressure.
+To that end, the school has introduced the Marlborough Mindset, a new method of teaching where health and mental wellbeing are at the heart of how pupils learn with every lesson including a mindset reference, such as sleep.
+It’s a fantastic amalgamation of researched and documented strategies to understand how pupils’ minds work and ways to develop the right skills and habits for independent and effective learning.

 GCSEs are wide-ranging, including a choice from six languages (which are all sampled as part of a half-termly carousel in Year 9).
 And then it’s A-levels all the way, with a whopping 29 to choose from and no restrictive subject-block limitations.
 Most students do three A-levels and an EPQ, with subjects ranging from the design and build of a backyard BMX track to mulling over whether the UK will thrive after Brexit.

-Pupils bring in their own MacBooks to tap away on in lessons, but we were pleased to see a good old-fashioned library being well used too.
+Pupils are assigned a Microsoft Surface device (which they use throughout their time at the school) to tap away on in lessons, but we were pleased to see a good old-fashioned library being well used too.
 The very beautiful main library sits alongside more cosy reading rooms and collaboration areas packed with interactive whiteboards, with trained librarians on hand until 9pm most evenings.
 Classroom work finishes early a couple of afternoons a week to make way for off-timetable extras including CCF, outreach and clubs.

-Last year, almost all leavers hopped off to a Russell Group, with a pretty punchy cohort heading to Oxbridge and about 10 per cent leaving to study overseas.
+Last year, for the fourth year running, average A-level grades were three As, and a whopping 97 per cent of 2023’s leavers gained places at Russell Group universities.
 It’s worth noting that Oxbridge applications have increased dramatically under Mrs Moelwyn-Hughes, whose reinvention of what it means to be ‘academic’ has boosted the confidence and awakened the cerebral curiosities of a number of students who wouldn’t previously have considered throwing their hat into the ring.
 All students are supported by a central careers-advice department that offers group and one-to-one support as early as needed.

 Team sports rule and everyone is encouraged to represent the school, irrespective of ability.
-Rugby is big for the boys (we hear Radley and Teddies are the grudge matches), while girls scoop up silverware in hockey, lacrosse and netball.
-There’s no shortage of space or playing fields, and the swanky facilities include a Wattbike studio used for rehabilitation and pre-match training, a flash hydraulic-bottom swimming pool for scuba diving and a sleek health-club-style fitness centre, heaving with sixth-formers slurping smoothies.
+Rugby is big for the boys (we hear Radley and Teddies are the grudge matches), while girls scoop up silverware in hockey (a new ex-GB player joins as head of hockey in September), lacrosse, netball and cricket.
+There’s no shortage of space or playing fields, and the swanky facilities include a Wattbike studio used for rehabilitation and pre-match training, a flash hydraulic-bottom swimming pool for scuba diving and a sleek health-club-style fitness centre.
 Other options are fishing on the River Kennet, polo, fives, rackets and golf on the Marlborough Downs.

-Co-curricular is key and this lot hardly draw breath.
-Budding musicians benefit from masterclasses and workshops led by eminent composers and performers, while thesps are mentored by a director-in-residence and welcome visiting touring companies to the school’s two theatres.
-Art takes place in a modern, purpose-built studio, plus there’s an annual visual arts week and an artist-in-residence.
+Co-curricular is key at Marlborough senior and this lot hardly draw breath.
+Budding musicians benefit from masterclasses and workshops led by eminent composers and performers.
+The director of music is also a professional viola player and has forged a collaboration with the Southbank Symphonia which comes to the school to play alongside the pupil orchestra and run workshops.
+Thesps are mentored by a director-in-residence and welcome visiting touring companies to the school’s two theatres, while art takes place in a modern, purpose-built studio, led by Edward Twohig who is a professional printmaker.
+It’s a popular subject with around 87 pupils taking art GCSE and up to 50 taking art and photography A-level.

 There’s a strong outdoorsy tradition, with heaps of climbing, canoeing, mountain biking and clay-pigeon shooting, and expeditions to places such as Nepal, Kilimanjaro and Iceland.
 CCF is compulsory for a term.
 Clubs and societies are both academic (20th-century drama, medicine, Shakespeare) and light-hearted (racing, retro book club, tug of war) and the ‘Life after Marlborough’ lecture series is a must for sixth-formers.